The key to workplace security in 2025: adaptability and AI

-It then assigns a risk score to that person’s current activities based on their usual pattern of behaviour.
+It then assigns a risk score to that person’s current activities based on their usual pattern of behavior.

 If it they are doing something that seems somewhat risky but not out of the realm of possibility – downloading content from a completely unknown website, for instance – you would ask them to provide another form of ID like a token or wearable device that you know they usually have on them.

-This is all good for keeping employees and the organisation secure.
+This is all good for keeping employees and the organization secure.

 But it also serves another purpose: balancing the needs of security and productivity.

 In my experience, many businesses have traditionally tended to put security before productivity.

 In other words: better to be 100% safe than sorry.